 The University of Sydney’s Westmead Applied Research Center is taking initiatives to help the people who are at the risk of cardiovascular disease.
 The Center has teamed up with Google.org with a donation of $1 million to give the patients more personalized advice and support via AI.

 Heart and cardiovascular diseases have been a major challenge across the globe for a long time.
 Most of the patients die without any proper treatment as they do not have much information regarding the symptoms of this disease.
-Without any proper measures taken beforehand, the risk for the patients increases drastically.
+Without proper measures, the risk for the patients increases drastically.
 According to a google blog report, one out of six people In Australia is affected by cardiovascular disease.

 Cardiovascular disease can be referred to several health problems, e.g. heart disease, heart attack, stroke, heart failure, arrhythmia, heart valve problems, etc. This disease mainly affects the heart and blood vessels.
 This is the most common cause of death around the world nowadays.
 Unhealthy lifestyle and food habits are the main cause of cardiovascular disease.
 Other health conditions can also trigger CVD ( cardiovascular disease).